PLUMERIA PRESS BOOKS

 books about spain

-Two Ruiz siblings sailed from Spain to the Hawaiian sugar plantations.
+RUIZ LEGACIES tells the story of two Ruiz siblings who sailed from Spain to the Hawaiian sugar plantations on separate ships.

 1907 - SS Heliopolis: